casangi/xradio/README.md

 conda create --name xradio python=3.12 --no-default-packages conda activate xradio
 ```
-> 📝 On macOS it is required to pre-install `python-casacore` using `conda install -c conda-forge python-casacore`.
+> 📝 On macOS, if one wants to use the functions to convert MSv2=>MSv4, it is required to pre-install `python-casacore`.
+That can be done using `conda install -c conda-forge python-casacore`.
+See more alternatives below.

 XRADIO can now be installed using:
 ```sh